michalShawat/Stenography-project/Stegosploit paper/README.md

 # Stegosploit
+Stegosploit is a type of malware that is inserted into certain extra-data sections of an image.
+The malware is JavaScript code that can be loaded and executed by a browser.
+The script can automatically download malicious payloads, upload data, and execute malicious code.
-This part deals with  Saumil Shah's paper "Exploit Delivery via Steganography and Polyglots".
+"Stegosploit" was coined by cyber security researcher Saumil Shah in his paper "Exploit Delivery via Steganography and Polyglots".

+## Folders
-<br /> Stegosploit Toolkit is the toolkit of the paper ,there you can find a readme.txt explaining on the folders.
+<br /> Stegosploit Toolkit is the toolkit of the paper.
 <br />encoded images - the images we created using the toolkit .
 <br />additional files - additional files , created by us, in order to create the polyglots.